kingbuzzman/lamnfyc/README.md

 Q. Why not use `virtualenv` or `n`/`nvm` or ...?

-> you can, this just isolates other dependencies as well, such as redis, postgres..
+> you can, this just isolates other dependencies as well, such as redis, postgres.. as well as you can have a specific version of python and/or ruby at the same time scoped for your environment.

 Q. How fast is this?